 The deal was as such.
 There would be a display of the work and then an auction.
 The artists were supposed to get a percentage of the money raised through the event.
 The remainder would go back into a fund to promote another 'creative project' for the town.
 Alrighty then!
 I didn't give it another thought.
 Once again, my bad!

 It had taken me much longer than I expected to finish the painting, so I didn't varnish it, as it would have taken even longer to dry, and I was running out of time.
-When I had informed the individual who'd made the request for this painting project, of this, they offered to varnish it.
+When I had informed the individual who'd made the request for this painting project, they'd offered to varnish it.
 Perfect I thought, and I said thank you for offering to do this for me.

 I hadn't heard anything for a day, until finding an email in my inbox.
 It read, and I paraphrase.
 I don't know how to tell you this Catherine, but when I brought your painting into the house to varnish, I'd set in on the floor, and then went outside for about twenty minutes.
-Returning to the room where I'd left your painting, I looked down, and saw that the top of the painting (which was the top cover as mentioned, of said book) was gone completely gone.
+Returning to the room where I'd left your painting, I looked down, and saw that the top of the painting (which was the top cover as mentioned, of said painted book) was gone, completely gone.

 Gone I said?
 What do you mean gone?
 It had disappeared the individual said, adding, when I looked down again, saw my dog licking his jowls, and realized the dog must have licked off the egg tempera painting.